istresearch/ansible-symphony/docs/private_topics/pulse_deployment.rst

 Verifying the Deployment
 -------------------------

-After both playbooks have successfully completed, you should be able to browse the Pulse website at https://vagrant-ist-01/pulse .
-You must use the secure version of the site to update the Pulse Settings initially.
+After both playbooks have successfully completed, you should be able to browse the Pulse website at http://vagrant-ist-01/pulse .

-.. note:: You may receive a SSL connection error the first time you try this due to issues with the self-signed SSL certificate.
-To resolve this, restart the Apache service on the Pulse Host machine by running ``sudo service apache2 restart``.
-You can then reload the page and proceed.

 .. figure:: ./private_roles/img/pulse_ui_db_app.png
    :alt: Login